 VDES - Automatic Identification System (AIS)

 AIS is a Self-Organised Time Division Multiple Access (SOTDMA) data exchange system used by ships and shore authorities to improve the safety of navigation by assisting in the efficient navigation of ships, protection of the environment, and operation of Vessel Traffic Services (VTS).
 AIS data includes identification, position, course, and speed.
 AIS assists VTS and the vessel's watch keeping officers and allow maritime authorities to track and monitor vessel movements.
-The AIS technical specification is ITU-R M.1371-5.
+The AIS technical specification is Recommendation ITU-R M.1371.

-AIS uses VHF Channels AIS 1 (161.975 MHz) and AIS 2 (162.025 MHz).
+AIS uses VHF Channels AIS 1 (161.975 MHz) and AIS 2 (162.025 MHz), 75(156.775MHz) and 76(156.825MHz).
+Channels 75 and 76 are designated for long-range AIS.
 Additionally, AIS has the capability for data exchange by application specific messages for navigation and safety related purposes.
 The VHF Data link (VDL) loading should be considered when using application specific messages.

 There are various types of AIS and used for different purposes and include: